Blog

 NYU Stern

 What are your short-term career goals?
-(150 word maximum, double-spaced, 12-point font)
+Why is the Stern MBA the necessary next chapter in your professional story?
+Please be specific.
+(500 word maximum, double-spaced, 12-point font)

-With this rather no-nonsense query about your motivation to earn an MBA and expectations as to where you will go with it after graduation, NYU Stern simply wants you to spell out what you have in mind as you approach this phase of your life and career.
-With just 150 words, you do not have any space to waste here, so focus on presenting your answer as directly and thoroughly as possible.
-Keep in mind that the rest of your application needs to provide evidence that your stated goals align with your existing skills and interests, especially once they have been augmented by an MBA education.
-This will show that your professed objectives are achievable, thereby lending credibility to your statement.
-The school does not ask specifically about past experiences or what about its program in particular makes it the best one for you, though brief mentions of either would be acceptable if they are particularly important to conveying your main points.
+With this rather no-nonsense query about your motivation to earn an MBA and expectations as to where you will go with it after graduation, NYU Stern wants you to spell out what you have in mind as you approach this phase of your life and career.
+Be detailed with your answer, which should include specifics such as your target roles and companies.
+With 500 words to work with, you should also have enough space to provide context showing that your stated goals align with your past experiences, existing skills, and professional interests.
+This will demonstrate that your objectives are achievable, thereby lending credibility to your statement.

 Essay 2: Personal Expression (a.k.a.
 “Pick Six”)

 Introduce yourself to the Admissions Committee and to your future classmates using six images and corresponding captions.
+The Pick Six is a way to share more about the qualities you will bring to the Stern community, beyond your professional and academic achievements.
 Your uploaded PDF should contain all of the following elements:

 Note: Your visuals may include photos, infographics, drawings, or any other images that best describe you.
 Your document must be uploaded as a single PDF.
 The essay cannot be sent in physical form or be linked to a website.